Siddharth-Singh-2004/siddharth-singh-2004/README.md

 🔭 I am a sophomore at IIT Dharwad pursuing my undergraduate degree, B.Tech in Computer Science & Engineering.

-🌱 Interested in AI and its real life applications.
+🌱 Interested in all things AI and its real life applications.

 <a href="https://www.linkedin.com/in/siddharth-singh-2483bb251/"><img align="left" src="https://raw.githubusercontent.com/yushi1007/yushi1007/main/images/linkedin.svg" alt="Siddharth Singh | LinkedIn" width="21px"/>Feel free to contact for any project ideas and collaborations</a>
 <br>